Eleventh decade 1993 – 2003

 Puerto Rico

-• In 1996, Congress eliminated fiscal incentives for companies that established themselves in Puerto Rico and ordered that existing incentives be gradually eliminated.
-It also derogated the Section 936, albeit with a clause that allowed the incentives to persist for businesses that had already moved to Puerto Rico for a period of ten years.
+• In 1996, Congress eliminated fiscal incentives and derogated the Section 936, with a clause that extended the incentives for ten years to companies that had been established in Puerto Rico under the 936.

 • Governor Pedro J. Roselló declared both Spanish and English its official languages.